KenWesley-Author/README.md/writing/README.md

 # Writing

-This folder contains ongoing intellectual work by Ken Wesley.
+This folder contains work by Ken Wesley, across various themes and areas.